 All employees receive specialized, in-classroom training from an accredited institution.
 Each instructor for these classes is an authority, ensuring that our caregivers are prepared to deal with any situation.
 This includes mental health care for those suffering from anxiety and depression.

 Centric Healthcare has partnerships with the Minnesota Department of Human Services and distinguished medical centers like the Mayo Clinic.
-These relationships have helped Diversity to offer superior services to patients at all stages of life that want to remain independent in their homes.
+These relationships have helped Centric Healthcare to offer superior services to patients at all stages of life that want to remain independent in their homes.

 We never insist on long-term contracts with our clients.
 In fact, our primary goal is simply to see our patients satisfied.
 Because we want to earn your trust, there’s nothing hidden about our relationship with you.
 We strive for transparency and satisfaction.
 If you are ever dissatisfied, please let us know.
 We will do our utmost to make it right.